janjongboom/iot-devfest/README.md

 1. Flash this application on the board.
 What do you see?

+Note: The board does not enter deepsleep (only normal sleep) because tickless mode is not enabled.
+You can enable tickless mode by adding a `"macros": ["MBED_TICKLESS=1"]` section to your `mbed_app.json` file.

 ### Adding an extra thread

 You can run the stats tracking code in a separate thread.
 Replace the `int main()` function with: